-Set before Borderlands 2 before Handsome Jack became the CEO of Hyperion, Borderlands: The Pre-Sequel stars a new team of four unique classes, all of whom are under Jack's employ in assisting him in his plans for power.
-However, in a new twist for the series, the classes are all preexisting characters from within the universe, which includes the playable debut of series mascot ClapTrap.
+Set in between the end of Borderlands and the beginning of Borderlands 2, before Handsome Jack became the CEO of Hyperion, Borderlands: The Pre-Sequel stars a new team of four unique Vault Hunters, all of whom are under the employ of a humble programmer named Jack, assisting him in his secret plans for power.
+However, in a new twist for the series, the classes are all pre-existing characters from within the universe, which includes the playable debut of series mascot ClapTrap.

-Borderlands: The Pre-Sequel is to be developed primarily by 2K Australia, though Gearbox--developers of the previous two games in the series--will still be pitching in as well.
+Borderlands: The Pre-Sequel was developed primarily by 2K Australia, though Gearbox--developers of the previous two games in the series--pitched in as well.

-Borderlands: The Pre-Sequel is to play very similarly to Borderlands 2 as a loot-driven, first-person shooter RPG, and will once again include online cooperative play for up to 4-players.
-What really sets it apart from previous Borderlands games is its setting, being Pandora's moon.
-Because there's no atmosphere, this then allows players to be able to jump significantly higher than usual and have better air control.
-Whence in the air, players can also then press the crouch button to do a powerful ground-pound attack, sending them searing towards the ground at high speed.
+Borderlands: The Pre-Sequel plays very similarly to Borderlands 2 as a loot-driven, first-person shooter RPG, and once again includes online cooperative play for up to 4-players.
+What really sets it apart from previous Borderlands games is its setting, being Pandora's moon, Elpis.
+Because there's no atmosphere, this allows players to jump significantly higher than usual and have better "air" control.
+While off the ground, players can also then press the crouch button to do a powerful Butt Slam attack, sending them flinging towards the ground at high speed.

-The caveat to now being on the moon is that players have but a limited supply of oxygen when exploring outside.
+The caveat to now being on the moon is that players have but a limited supply of oxygen when exploring outside - except for ClapTrap, who doesn't need to breathe, being a robot.

 The four new playable character classes are all familiar faces from the Borderlands universe:

-- Athena the Gladiator - A former Atlas soldier-turned-mercenary from the "The Secret Armory of General Knoxx" DLC for Borderlands 1.
+- Athena the Gladiator - A former Atlas soldier-turned-mercenary from the "The Secret Armory of General Knoxx" DLC for Borderlands.

-- Wilhelm the Enforcer - The Hyperion engineer and personal bodyguard to Handsome Jack of Borderlands 2, killed in a boss battle by the player.
+- Wilhelm the Enforcer - The Hyperion engineer and personal bodyguard to Handsome Jack in Borderlands 2, killed in a boss battle by the player.

 - Nisha the Lawbringer - The Sheriff of Lynchwood and Handsome Jack's girlfriend from Borderlands 2, killed in a boss battle by the player.